alpacahq/roboadvisor/README.md

 # roboadvisor

 # Introduction
 Robo advisors are automated advising services that require little to no user interaction.
 They specialize in maintaining portfolios based on the investors chosen risk level.
-Btw, they were launched at the start of the financial crisis in 2008.
+The first robo-advisor was launched at the start of the financial crisis in 2008.

 The logic for a robo-advisor takes place in 3 stages:
   - Allocation - Given a risk level, portions of capital are allocated to different positions.